How to Create a Fantastic Social Media Plan for Writers (or anyone!)

 I know, I know, you don’t like to plan.
-However to reach a goal, you need to first set your goal.
-Common sense, yes, but few people focus on the finer points necessary to reach their goals.
+However, to reach a goal, you need to first set your goal.
+Common sense, yes, but few people focus on the finer points necessary to achieve their goals.
 Being vague will get you nowhere.
 Writers have the additional challenge of needing to reserve their creative juice and sharp brain time.
 Learning what you need to do will help you be comfortable with what needs to be done, from here you’ll be able to plan your social media to work in your schedule as well as be more efficient and successful.

-Social media may appear from the outside to be random acts of tweeting and posts but the smart people, and this will be you, know what their goals are on the outset.
-For others, social media maybe a half-hazard melange of noise and if you look at the people who are making a name for themselves with social media, they have a plan and work hard to provide value in a steady of consistent manner.
+Social media may appear from the outside to be random acts of tweeting and posts, but the smart people, and this will be you know what their goals are on the outset.
+For others, social media may be a half-hazard melange of noise, and if you look at the people who are making a name for themselves with social media, they have a plan and work hard to provide value in a steady of consistent manner.

 - Why do I want to use social media?

 Examples: to sell books, to connect with readers, or start to build a name for yourself.

 - What do I want to accomplish?

 Examples: gain followers, create a niche following for my books or build an author platform.

 - How long do you have to spend each day on social media?

 Example: 15 minutes in the morning and evening, one hour total per day.
 You’ll need to commit to your social media every day once you get started.
 Two smaller chunks are better than one larger one so you can check on comments and activity.